Amandal4012/cyoa-adventure/choices/cashier.md

 ## Uh Oh!
-You accidently spilled a hot drink on yourself!
+You accidentally spilled a hot drink on yourself!

 ### What will happen to you?